jtketz/learningtocode/README.md

 - No upload worked on MATLAB script for HTChROME project for GWU research
 - will upload into a private repository eventually

+### 03/09/22
+- Intalling Git Desktop (will later want to move to Git CLI